IlexisTheMadcat/Lexon-Air/README.md

 For an easy install, start by installing [Modular Avatar](https://modular-avatar.nadena.dev/docs/intro).
 You can follow the instructions on that page to install Modular Avatar via the VRChat Creator Companion app. \
 The setup is simple!
 There are two easy ways. \
 Drag the prefab into your avatar, position the Lexon Air Target object in front of your hand, then:
-- add your hand bone as a source to the target's constraint, then press Activate.
+- uncheck Is Active in the target's constraint, add your hand bone as a source, then press Activate.
 - move the Lexon Air Target object into your avatar's armature under the respective hand bone.

 Minimum parameter usage: 33 \